Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 With more than 30 years of engagement in the research and development (R&D) of the architecture of light, Macron Associate Co.
 (Macron) is currently specializing in light-emitting diodes (LED) lighting.
 The company has a turnkey supply chain covering everything from drivers, assemblies, mechanisms and electronic components to lighting product design.
 Macron’s long-time core business is focused on original equipment manufacturers (OEMs) and original design manufacturers (ODMs), with the main customer base in North America.
 Macron focuses on architectural lighting for the high-end retailer/shop, especially providing custom-tailored products and services to meet the requirements of lighting firms and designers.
 For LED products to appeal to professional lighting designers, elegant appearance and performance are equally important.
 To this end, the company not only pays great attention to high-heat dissipation performance and transparency, but also focuses on styling variations of the lighting products, aiming to inspire designer creativity, and create special spatial atmospheres with unique lighting effects.

 As Macron focuses on low-volume, highly varied designs, Macron’s R&D department employed 3D design tools early-on.
-However, in 2013, the company made yet another major switch, turning to Solid Edge® software to engrave and manufacture samples in combination with CAM Express software.
+However, in 2013, the company made yet another major switch, turning to Solid Edge® software to engrave and manufacture samples in combination with Solid Edge CAM Pro software.

 Prior to the transition, Macron’s R&D designers were experienced with other 3D design tools, but they made the change due to long-term investment considerations.
 Hsiao Wei-chin, assistant , manager of the information department at Macron, explains, “What really attracts us is the independent core technology embedded in Solid Edge, which enables us to keep up with technology advancements and guarantee investment returns for users.
 Although an easy-to-use interface is appealing to users, it’s not easy to stay current if the software’s core technology is proprietary, which can lead to problems and thus cause us to fall behind in our work.”